Sharpness-Aware Data Poisoning Attack: Implementation Details of All Methods

 As introduced in Section.\ref{sec:our_method}, we solve the optimzation problem in Eq.\ref{eq:sharp_targeted} using Gradient Matching.
 To be more specific, we randomly choose one or a few target samples from a victim class(in testing) as the victim set $D_T$.
 At the same time, we randomly choose a percentage of samples $D_p$ from the training to be modified in the algorithm, and the percentage is referred to as \textit{poisoning ratio}.
 The attacking goal is to make the model trained on $D_{tr}+D_p$ misclassify samples in $D_T$ as a pre-specified adversarial class(different from the true class).
 To ensure the imperceptibility of poisons, we rigorously control the \textit{poisoning ratio} and \textit{perturbation budget}($L_{\infty}$ norm of the perturbation) and in our experiments, we consider the ratio of $1\%, 0.2\%$ and budget of $16/255,8/255, 4/255$.

 Given a pre-trained clean model, we first randomly initialize the perturbation for $D_p$, and during each optimization step, we compute the gradient of the sharpness-aware objective using Eq.\ref{eq:gradient est} and do one step gradient descent to minimize the similarity loss defined in Eq.\ref{eq:gm sharp targeted}.
-Similar to \citep{geiping2020witches}, we also adopt the \textit{poison re-initialization} technique, and after $M$ optimization steps, we re-initialize the perturbations and redo $M$ optimization steps.
-At last, perturbations leading to the smallest similarity loss will be chosen to be added to $D_{tr}$.
 The detailed algorithm is shown in Algorithm.\ref{algo:sharp targeted gm}.

 After the generation of poisons, we retrain the model from scratch via SGD for 160 epochs with an initial learning of 0.1 and decay by 0.1 at epochs 80,120.
 After training, we evaluate the prediction on targets $D_T$.
 For the single-target case, only predicting the target as the adversarial label is considered a success, and we sample 10 random poison-target cases as one trial, for which the average success rate over 10 cases is referred to as the success rate for this trial.
 For each setting(poisoning ratio and perturbation budget), we do 50 trials and report the average success rate.
 For the multi-target case, we randomly choose a few targets, 4 or 8 in our experiments, and the average accuracy of predicting targets as adversarial labels is referred to as the success rate of one experiment.
 We also repeat experiments 50 times and report the average success rate.